New Kituwah Academy: Background

 In 2018 there were 1,520 Cherokee speakers out of 376,000 Cherokee enrolled in three federally recognized tribes, according to Ethnologue, which classified the language as "moribund."
 This means that most children are not learning and speaking the language.
 Only a handful of people under 40 years of age are fluent in Cherokee, and about eight Cherokee speakers die each month.

 In 2018, the Eastern dialect present in North Carolina (which is taught at New Kituwah) was known by about 220 Eastern Band speakers.
 UNESCO considers the North Carolina dialect of Cherokee "severely endangered".

 In June 2019, the Tri-Council of Cherokee tribes—the EBCI, the Cherokee Nation, and the United Keetoowah Band of Cherokee Indians—declared a state of emergency for the language due to the threat of it going extinct; they called for enhancement of revitalization programs.
 A tally by the three tribes had garnered a list of ~2,100 remaining speakers.

-There is also the Cherokee Immersion School (Tsalagi Tsunadeloquasdi) in Tahlequah, Oklahoma.
+Another similar institution is the Cherokee Immersion School (Tsalagi Tsunadeloquasdi) in Tahlequah, Oklahoma.